aiken_design_patterns/linked_list

 NodeData = Data

 Alias for representing the keys of linked list nodes.
 This must be at least one byte long, and contracts should implement validations on them depending on their needs.
+The generic module assumes this invariant rather than re-checking it on every operation.

 Requiring keys to be unique is the recommended approach (e.g. making sure it’s hash of an input’s out ref).
 If you do need to allow duplicate keys, proceed with extreme caution as linked list integrity breaks without some other means of preserving it.